 Leah is a proud graduate from the University of Kentucky a degree in Anthropology with an emphasis in Gender and Women's Studies.
 With a passion for art and all things creative, she is happy to put her graphic design skills to work towards the mission of the VIP Center.
 Through her designs and outreach materials, Leah brings visibility to the issue of power-based personal violence.

 Outdoorsy things, puns, the color green, peach pie, Kentucky, reading, CSNY and printmaking.

-Fluorescent lights, sitting in cars, and too much buttercream icing.
+Fluorescent lighting and too much buttercream icing.

 I took a deep breath and listened to the old brag of my heart.
 I am.
 I am.
 I am. -Sylvia Plath